Thinking about starting a blog or online business?

 Starting my blog in 2017 was easily one of my best decisions of my life.
 It has opened up a whole new outlet of creativity, connected me with hilarious and inspiring writers, and created a new business.
 In short, I love it.

-If you’ve been thinking of starting a blog I’d love to help!
+If you’ve been thinking of starting a blog or online business I’d love to help!
 Consider me your blogging basics tour guide.
-Below are blogging resources that have helped me navigate this fabulous little world and will help set you off on the right foot. (affiliate links below)
+Below are resources that have helped me navigate this fabulous little world and will help set you off on the right foot.

 If you are hoping to turn your blog into a business, setting up a self-hosted site through SiteGround instead of using WordPress.com is the way to go.
 You’ll have more control over the look and feel of your site and can monetize through affiliate marketing and advertisements.